felipenoris/XLSX.jl/docs/src/formatting.md

 * `redtext`
 * `redborder`

-Thus, for example, we can create a simple `XLSXFile` from scratch and then apply some conditional formats to its cells, as follows:
+Thus, for example, to create a simple `XLSXFile` from scratch and then apply some conditional formats to its cells:

 ```julia
 julia> columns = [ [1, 2, 3, 4], ["Hey", "You", "Out", "There"], [10.2, 20.3, 30.4, 40.5] ]